The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Existence and Uniqueness of Solutions

-where $\mathbf{R}_e$ contains all the rest terms, similar to $\mathbf{R}_{d}$ above.
+where $\mathbf{R}_e$ contains all the remaining terms, similar to $\mathbf{R}_{d}$ above.
 Since these are of lower order and the estimates are similar to the ones above, we omit the details.
-The third term yields, after using Kato-Ponce,
+The second term yields, after using Kato-Ponce,